Givikap120/BasicWebApplicationCsharp/README.md

 6. Click **Authorize** in Swagger and enter the token here
 7. Now you could access endpoints that require auth

-Note: you need to have at least one admin account to be able to promote others to admin.
+Note: you need to have at least one admin account to be able to promote others to admin.<br>
 You could create first admin account by manually changing the role in database.

+## CodeTemplates

+This project overrides default code templates for entity files in order to add suffix `Entity` to the generated classes.<br>
+The templates are located in the `CodeTemplates\EFCore` folder.

+## Entities

+The generated entities are located in the `Entities` folder.
+The file names are matching the table names, but class names have `Entity` suffix to avoid nameing conflict.<br>
+Changing the name of generated files is a bit tricky (it would require extra plugins or running the scripts), so to avoid unnecessary complexity I added the suffix only to the class names.